chesterwizzle/Haikuverse/README.md

     *   The user enters a prompt in `HomeScreen`.
 "Generate Haiku" triggers `_generateContent`, which constructs a full prompt, retrieves a Firebase ID token, and sends an authenticated HTTPS request to the `haikuBotCloud` Cloud Function.
 The backend validates the token, calls the Vertex AI Gemini API, and returns the haiku text. `HomeScreen` receives this response, enabling the Star Naming Toolkit.
 After a name is selected and the haiku is favorited, the naming UI is replaced by the `StarProgressTracker`, providing a clear checklist for the subsequent creative steps.

 *   **Favoriting/Unfavoriting Workflow (User Action -> `main.dart` -> Firestore -> Stream Update):**
-    *   Tapping the `FavoriteButton` invokes `_toggleFavorite(haiku)` in `_MyAppState`.
+    *   Tapping the `FavoriteButton` invokes `_toggleFavorite(haiku)` in `_AppShellState`.
 This method calls the appropriate `FirestoreService` method (`addFavorite` or `removeFavorite`).
 For removals, it also triggers the `deletePublishedStar` Cloud Function and initiates the deletion of associated images and audio files from Storage.
 Critically, `_toggleFavorite` does *not* manually alter the local `_favorites` list.
 The UI updates reactively via the Firestore stream established by `_subscribeToFavorites`.

 *   **Image Generation & Association Workflow (User Action -> `StarsScreen` -> Vertex AI SDK -> Storage -> `main.dart` -> Firestore -> Stream Update):**
     * In `StarsScreen`, "Generate Image" first triggers a call to the `consumeImageQuota` Cloud Function via `FirestoreService`.
 This backend function atomically verifies and decrements the user's available image quota in a Firestore Transaction.
 Only upon success does the client proceed to call `VertexAIService` (client-side **Imagen 3 SDK**). `StorageService` then uploads the resulting image bytes to Storage.
 The returned URL is tracked by `CurrentImageProvider` as unsaved.
-On save, `_associateImageUrlToHaiku` in `_MyAppState` calls `FirestoreService.updateFavorite` to persist the new URL to the `Haiku` document in Firestore and notifies `CurrentImageProvider` to mark the image as saved.
-Additionally, users can launch the `ReorderImagesScreen` to visually drag and drop their three saved images into a new order, which is then persisted back to the `Haiku` document in Firestore via the `_saveReorderedImages` callback in `_MyAppState`.
+On save, `_associateImageUrlToHaiku` in `_AppShellState` calls `FirestoreService.updateFavorite` to persist the new URL to the `Haiku` document in Firestore and notifies `CurrentImageProvider` to mark the image as saved.
+Additionally, users can launch the `ReorderImagesScreen` to visually drag and drop their three saved images into a new order, which is then persisted back to the `Haiku` document in Firestore via the `_saveReorderedImages` callback in `_AppShellState`.

 *   **Text-to-Speech Audio Generation (`FavoritesScreen`, `_MyAppState`, `FirestoreService`):**
-    * From the `AudioToolkitModal`, the `onGenerateAudioRequested` callback invokes `_triggerAudioGeneration` in `_MyAppState`.
+    * From the `AudioToolkitModal`, the `onGenerateAudioRequested` callback invokes `_triggerAudioGeneration` in `_AppShellState`.
 This method calls `firestoreService.triggerGenerateHaikuAudio`, abstracting the direct network call.
 The service sends an authenticated request to the `generateHaikuAudio` Cloud Function.
 The backend calls Google Cloud Text-to-Speech, uploads the MP3 to Storage, generates a secure signed URL, and atomically updates Firestore.
 The signed URL is returned all the way back to the client for direct, efficient streaming playback.

 *   **User Profile & Customization Update (`SettingsTab`, `CustomizationTab`, `Cloud Functions`):**
     *   In `SettingsTab`, "Save Changes" triggers `_saveUserProfile`, which calls the `sanitizeNickname` Cloud Function for server-side validation.
 If safe, it updates the user's profile and favorites in Firestore.
 Image updates trigger the `sanitizeProfileImage` Cloud Function.
 In `CustomizationTab`, selecting a frame or flair directly calls `FirestoreService.updateUserCustomizations`, which updates the `selectedFrameId` or `selectedFlair` fields in the user's `public_profile` document.